thestackcollective/curriculum-site/job_seekers/resources/auditing_guidelines.md

 - Arrive on time and stay for the full session
 - Ask questions that benefit the learning community
 - Share relevant industry insights when appropriate
-- Support current students' learning journey
+- Support current others' learning journey

 ## Resources & Limitations